a-shine/niab-automated-phenotyping/README.md

 ### Shoot canopy coverage tracking

-In addition to developing Deep Learning models for semantic segmentation of teff shoots, we also used the model in a complete phenotyping pipeline to track teff shoot canopy coverage (PCCr) over time.
+In addition to developing Deep Learning models for semantic segmentation of teff shoots, the model were used in a complete phenotyping pipeline to track teff shoot canopy coverage (PCCr) over time.

 A time series can be loaded from the phenotyping platform dataset with the following utility code: